Articles

 HOA RFP Specifications

 When selecting vendors to perform work or other services for an HOA, all Board Members must be involved throughout the bidding process.
-Before obtaining bids, the Board should thoroughly review the Association's governing documents to ensure that the bid selection process complies with the rules and regulations.
+Before obtaining bids, the Board should thoroughly review the Association’s governing documents to ensure that the bid selection process complies with the rules and regulations.
 Once that is established, it is recommended that the Board request and review at least three bids for each project or scope of work.
-As a best practice, bid proposals should be evaluated on the overall value for the Association and not solely based on cost alone.
+As a best practice, bid proposals should be evaluated based on the overall value of the association and not solely on cost.
 Also, when interviewing vendors, it is advised to consider their overall demeanor, professionalism, and accountability.
 Lastly, all service and contract agreements should be put in writing.

 What is an RFP

 An RFP stands for Request for Proposal.
-It is a document created by an organization, such as a Homeowners Association (HOA), to solicit bids from vendors for particular services or products.
+It is a document created by an organization, such as a Homeowners Association (HOA), to solicit vendor bids for particular services or products.
 The RFP outlines the bid specifications the HOA is looking for in a vendor and provides details about the project and the expectations for the vendor.
 The proposals that the HOA receives back from the RFP are used to help the HOA compare contractors and make an informed decision when selecting a vendor that best meets the needs of the Association.

 Specific Checklist